renatols-jf/spboot-chassi/README.md

 - `metrics.tag.operation`: The name of the metric tag used to identify operations.
 - `metrics.tag.outcome`: The name of the metric tag used to identify the outcome.
 - `metrics.tag.timer-type`: The name of the metric tag used to identify the timer type.
-- `metrics.tag.group`: The name of the metric tag used to identify the integration group.
+- `metrics.tag.provider`: The name of the metric tag used to identify the integration provider.
 - `metrics.tag.service`: The name of the metric tag used to identify the integration service.
 - `metrics.tag.type`: The name of the metric tag used to identify the integration type.
 - `metrics.tag.value.http-type`: The name of the metric tag value used to identify the http integrations.